 Managing a lung infection and COPD isn’t an easy task.
 However, knowing what to look out for can help you catch an infection before it gets worse.
 If you think you might have symptoms of a lung infection, contact your primary care physician for an expert opinion.
 It’s always better to err on the side of caution when it comes to your health.

-Many people with COPD have experienced a reduction in inflammation and other COPD symptoms after receiving cellular therapy at the Lung Institute.
+Many people with COPD have experienced a reduction in inflammation and other COPD symptoms after receiving cellular therapy at the Lung Health Institute.
 If you’re interested in learning more about how cellular therapy might help you, contact us today for more information.